 37% of Black secondary school pupils in Greater Manchester experience discrimination because of race, skin colour or where they were born.

-The population of Greater Manchester grew to 2.8million in 2021.
+The population of Greater Manchester grew to 2.8 million in 2021.
 A rise of 6.9% from 2011.

-The number of people living in the City of Manchester has grown 36.3% over the last 30 years.
+The number of people living in the City of Manchester has grown who self-harm.